 New Energy Coalition is actively committed to creating an attractive environment for talented researchers.
 This is why we started the Energy Community of Young Researchers, where young researchers meet and collaborate on interdisciplinary research proposals and publications.

 We connect governments, companies and researchers.
 Together with our partners, we set out the broad outlines for energy research.
-By implementing this widely supported research agenda, we give direction to the energy transition and helping it move forward.- Robbert Jan Slobben
+By implementing this widely supported research agenda, we provide direction to the energy transition and help it move forward.- Robbert Jan Slobben